Rebecca Leas: West Chester State College

 Receiving a scholarship, she swam for West Chester University, then known as West Chester State College, making the Dean's list in the Fall of 1969 and 1971, and graduating with honors in July, 1973.
 The West Chester Golden Ramettes women's team won the Regional Eastern Intercollegiate Swimming and Diving Championships in 1971 with a margin of over 100 points at Southern Connecticut State.
 That year, in a season when the West Chester women had been undefeated in two years of dual meets, Becky placed ninth in the 100-yard breaststroke, ninth in the Individual Medley, and tenth in the 100-yard backstroke at the National Collegiate Swimming Championships at Arizona State, with the West Chester women having placed second in the previous National meet in 1970.
 Swimming for West Chester, she was part of the school's historic National Championship team in 1972.

 Coaching

-After graduating with honors from West Chester State in May, 1973, where she completed a Bachelor's and than a Master's in Health Education, she taught for six years at Conestoga High School, from 1973 to 1979.
+After graduating with honors from West Chester State in May, 1973, where she completed a Bachelor's and then a Master's in Health Education, she taught for six years at Conestoga High School, from 1973 to 1979.